t0yv0/complang/README.md

 What if Go was interactive?
 Suppose you work in a Go-dominated domain and you have some data and objects to explore interactively.
 If only you could drop them in a scripting REPL...
-Now if this really describes you and you are looking for a mature solution, you may be interested in [go-pry](https://github.com/d4l3k/go-pry).
+Now if this really describes you and you are looking for a mature solution that just uses Go, you may be interested in [go-pry](https://github.com/d4l3k/go-pry).
 Complang is a toy-level exploration in this space.

 Complang is a toy scripting language designed for:

 - interactive shell-like use
 - context-aware code completion
 - being extensible in Go by binding Go values to it

+Complang's superpower is completion.
+The entire language is designed for TAB-completing deeply nested object hierarchies, that is completion is intertwined with evaluating pure code and is driven by the dynamic values of the objects rather than static types alone.

 ## Example